Introduction

 Even if you replace them, buyers and dealerships will see it as a once-crashed car, which lowers its resale value.
 Auto history reports in Canada record airbag deployments.
 So anyone can check your VIN and find out.

-This makes it hard to sell for full market value.
+This makes it difficult to sell your car at full market value.
 In most cases, people either trade it in for a lower amount or sell it as-is to a junkyard, car scrap yard, or scrap buyer

 Do You Have to Replace the Airbags Before Selling?